Cévennes Railway – Le Cévenol

-Work commenced on the line in 1864 and it opened in 1870 for both goods and passengers.
-This was a remarkable feat based on the technological know-how of the time and involved the blood and sweat of over six thousand men.
-When first opened, the voyage from Clermont-Ferrand to Nîmes took ten-and-a-quarter hours by express train and twelve hours by regular service.
+Work commenced on the Cévennes Railway – Le Cévenol line in 1864 and it opened in 1870 for both goods and passengers.
+This was a remarkable feat based on the technological know-how of the time, involving the blood and sweat of over six thousand men – many of whom were Scots.
+When first opened, the voyage from Clermont-Ferrand to Nîmes took ten-and-a-quarter hours by express train (sic) and twelve hours by the regular service.
 The current service takes around 5 hours.

-Le Cévenol was constructed primarily for the transportation to Paris of wine from Languedoc, France’s largest wine-producing region.
-However, coal and metals from the mining area of Alès were also transported in abundance on the line.
-The cost of production of Alesian coal was high due to the difficulty of extracting the coal from the steep hillside seams as well as its traditional transportation by horse and cart.
-The invention of railroads saved the day in the short-to-medium-term.
-However, the coal was low grade and could not compete with more distant coalfields, particularly when power stations turned nuclear.
+The Cévennes railway was constructed primarily for the transportation to Paris of wine from Languedoc.
+Languedoc was, and still is, France’s largest wine-producing region.
+Coal and metals from the mining district of Alès were also transported in abundance on the line.
+However, the production costs of Alesian coal were high.
+This was due to the difficulty of extracting the coal from the steep hillside seams in Cévennes, as well as its traditional transportation by horse and cart.
+The advent of railroads saved the day in the short-to-medium-term, but the coal was low grade and could not compete for long, particularly when power stations turned nuclear.

-Ironically the coming of the railway, elsewhere hailed as the harbinger of prosperity, actually led to industrial decline as cheaper goods flooded in from larger factories in the North.
+Ironically the birth of the Cévennes Railway – Le Cévenol, elsewhere hailed as the harbinger of prosperity, actually led to industrial decline: cheaper goods flooded in from larger factories in the North.
 The independent character of the people favoured small businesses, which were often located inconveniently far from the railway lines.
-The railway was also responsible for the gradual and progressive abandonment of cereal growing and the pre-eminence accorded to the vine, thus making the region over-dependant on wine growing and vulnerable to economic cycles.
+The railway was also responsible for the gradual and progressive abandonment of cereal growing and the pre-eminence accorded to the vine.
+This made the region over-dependant on wine growing and vulnerable to economic cycles.

 It is important to differentiate The Cévenol, an authentic and working railway line, from that of the Cévennes tourist train.
 The latter, the ‘train à vapeur,’ links nearby Anduze to St Jean du Gard and is known locally as the ‘train touristique.’
-There is nothing ‘touristy,’ as such, about the Le Cévenol, which forms part of a longer cross country/non-TGV route linking Marseille to Paris, a distance of 863 kilometres.
+There is nothing ‘touristy,’ as such, about the Le Cévenol.
+It forms part of a longer, cross country/non-TGV or TER route linking Marseille to Paris, a distance of 863 kilometres.

-Whilst this is a working line, with daily trains running from Marseille to Paris, the Cévenol line boasts 106 tunnels and numerous viaducs, some of which are particularly spectacular.
-The highest point of the journey is that of La Bastide Puylaurent, an altitude of 1018 metres, confirming the line’s credentials as a bone-fide mountain line.
+Whilst this is a working railway, the Cévenol line boasts 106 tunnels and numerous viaducs.
+Some of these are particularly spectacular, like the viaducts at Chamborigaud and lake Villefort.
+The highest point of the journey is that of La Bastide Puylaurent, an altitude of 1018 metres, confirming the line’s credentials as a bone-fide mountain railroad.

 The journey is a real treasure-chest of spectacular scenery complemented by rare industrial architecture.
 Southwards from Saint-Georges d’Aurac, located around an hour’s drive from Le Puy-en-Velay, the line follows the bottom of a gorge and some magnificent countryside.

-After La Bastide-Puylaurent, a confluence of historical communication routes which includes the Robert Louis Stevenson Trail and the Regordane/St Gilles Way, the railway crosses the watershed separating the waters of The Atlantic and those of The Mediterranean.
-The railway line then descends spectacularly through the eastern flank of the Upper Cévennes Valleys, and over several important viaducts that are real works of industrial art.
+La Bastide-Puylaurent is located at a confluence of historical hiking routes, including the Robert Louis Stevenson Trail and The Regordane/St Giles Way.
+South of the village, the railway crosses the Atlantic-Mediterranean watershed.
+The line then descends spectacularly through the eastern flank of the Upper Cévennes Valleys, and over several important viaducts that are real works of industrial art.
 These viaducts are built on either a slope or a curve.
 The most notable examples are at Chapeauroux, Villefort and Chamborigaud.

 At Villefort, the viaduct crosses the River Altier at a height of 72 metres.
 Lying at 629 metres above sea level, it is the highest stone viaduct in France and is 257 metres long.
-The Chamborigaud viaduct is even longer, at 409 metres.
-Needless to say, cameras are de rigeur.
+The Chamborigaud viaduct depicted above is even longer, at 409 metres.
+Needless to say, it is hearts-in-mouth time and cameras are ‘de rigeur’.

 This short walking tour that utilises the Cévennes railroad: